propalparolnapervom/CONTAINERIZATION/DOCKER/CentOS/Installation/DOCKER Post-Installation (CentOS).md

 When the `docker` daemon starts, it makes the ownership of the Unix socket read/writable by the `docker` group.

+> Warning: The `docker` group grants privileges equivalent to the `root` user.
+For details on how this impacts security in your system, see [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).

 ### Configure Docker to start on boot